eelcovv/elixos/README.md

 sudo nixos-rebuild switch --flake .#singer
 ```

-# Steps server installation
+# 🖥️ Elixos Server Installation Guide (Contabo Example)

-This guide describes how to install the Elixos operating system on a server.
-In this example, we use a Contabo server.
+This guide describes how to install the Elixos operating system on a remote server.
+The example below assumes a Contabo server, but works for any x86_64 Linux machine in rescue mode.
-It is assumed you already have an account and a server available.

-## 🚀 Preparation in rescue mode
+---

+## 🚧 1.
+Boot into Rescue Mode

-1. Reboot the server into **rescue mode**.
+1. Reboot the server into **rescue mode** via your provider dashboard.
-2. Login via SSH.
-3. Download the Determinate Nix installer:
+2. SSH into the server using the credentials provided.

+---

+## 🧪 2.
+Install Nix

 ```sh
 curl -L -o nix-installer https://install.determinate.systems/nix/tag/v3.8.2/nix-installer-x86_64-linux